flame/blis/docs/Multithreading.md

 **Note**: Please be aware of what happens if you try to specify both the automatic and manual ways, as it could otherwise confuse new users.
 Here are the important points:
  * Regardless of which broad method is used, **if multithreading is specified via both the automatic and manual ways, the values set via the manual way will always take precedence.**
  * Specifying parallelism for even *one* loop counts as specifying the manual way (in which case the ways of parallelism for the remaining loops will be assumed to be 1).
-And in the case of the environment variable method, setting the ways of parallelism for a loop to 1 counts as specifying parallelism!
-If you want to switch from using the manual way to automatic way, you must not only set (`export`) the `BLIS_NUM_THREADS` variable, but you must also `unset` all of the `BLIS_*_NT` variables.
+(Note: Setting the ways of parallelism for a loop to any value less than or equal to 1 does *not* count as specifying parallelism for that loop; in these cases, the default of 1 will silently be used instead.)
+If you want to switch from using the manual way to automatic way, you must not only set (`export`) the `BLIS_NUM_THREADS` variable, but you must either `unset` all of the `BLIS_*_NT` variables, or make sure they are all set to 1.
  * If you have specified multithreading via *both* the automatic and manual ways, BLIS will **not** complain if the values are inconsistent with one another.
-(For example, you may request 12 total threads be used while also specifying 2 and 4 ways of parallelism within the JC and IC loops, respectively, for a total of 8 ways.)
+(For example, you may request 12 total threads be used while also specifying 2 and 4 ways of parallelism within the JC and IC loops, respectively, for a total of 8 ways.
+12 is obviously not equal to 8, and in this case the 8-thread specification will prevail.)
 Furthermore, you will be able to query these inconsistent values via the runtime API both before and after multithreading executes.
  * If multithreading is disabled, you **may still** specify multithreading values via either the manual or automatic ways.
 However, BLIS will silently ignore **all** of these values.
 A BLIS library that is built with multithreading disabled at configure-time will always run sequentially (from the perspective of a single application thread).

 Furthermore:
 * For small numbers of threads, the number requested will be honored faithfully.
 However, if you request a larger number of threads that happens to also be prime, BLIS will reduce the number by one in order to allow more more efficient thread factorizations.
-This behavior can be overridden by configuring BLIS with the `BLIS_ENABLE_AUTO_PRIME_NUM_THREADS` macro defined in the `bli_family_*.h` file of the relevant subconfiguration.
+This behavior can be overridden by configuring BLIS with the `BLIS_DISABLE_AUTO_PRIME_NUM_THREADS` macro defined in the `bli_family_*.h` file of the relevant target configuration.
 Similarly, the threshold beyond which BLIS will reduce primes by one can be set via `BLIS_NT_MAX_PRIME`.
 (This latter value is ignored if the former macro is defined.)

 ## Globally via environment variables